-The meeting profession has never had an established and agreed upon body of knowledge.
+A: The meeting profession has never had an established and agreed upon body of knowledge.
 Most established professions have occupational standards – rules and responsibilities of that job or career.

 Q: How long did it take to develop the Standards?
 Who all was involved?